 Looking for a great steak on the Las Vegas Strip?
 You’re in luck.
 With options at nearly every resort, it’s challenging to walk more than 25 feet without tripping over a steakhouse.

-For our analysis, we’ll focus only on Strip steakhouses that have earned 4 out of 5 stars or higher on TripAdvisor from actual customers.
+For my analysis, I’ll focus only on Strip steakhouses that have earned 4 out of 5 stars or higher on TripAdvisor from actual customers.

-Of course, we’ll be sure to link out to each steakhouse and their reviews (which commonly provide pictures), so that you can easily compare menus and find the best fit.
+Of course, I’ll be sure to link out to each steakhouse and their reviews (which commonly provide pictures), so that you can easily compare menus and find the best fit.

 Best Steakhouses On The Las Vegas Strip

 It’s not tough to find the “best steakhouse on the Strip” with 12 steakhouses tied for the title, all earning an impressive 4.5/5 stars on TripAdvisor from customers.
 You’re going to have a tough time going wrong here guys.